 11. Accessory nerve.
 Motor fibers in this nerve supply muscles in the neck.

 12. Hypoglossal nerve.
 A motor nerve which controls the tongue muscles.

-The cranial nerves are part of the peripheral nervous system (as distinct from the central nervous system, which consists of the brain and spinal cord).
-In addition, five of the cranial nerves contain important autonomic functions and hence are part of the autonomic nervous system.
+The cranial nerves are generally part of the peripheral nervous system (as distinct from the central nervous system, which consists of the brain and spinal cord).
+Exceptions are cranial nerve II, which is unequivocally part of the central nervous system and CN I (or at least some of its important associated structures), which is traditionally considered to be part of the central nervous system as well.
+Five of the cranial nerves contain important autonomic functions and hence are part of the autonomic nervous system.

 Cranial nerves supply the sense organs and muscles of the head, neck, and viscera.
 Like spinal nerves, cranial nerves have dorsal and ventral roots (see nerve root) and each root is numbered and named as a separate nerve.